proticity-cloud/java-modern-gradle-plugin/README.md

 `signing.key` or the environment variable `SIGNING_KEY`.
 The password for accessing the key is given by the property `signing.password` or the environment variable `SIGNING_PASSWORD`.

-### SpotBugs Checks
+### Code Quality and Security Checks
 Spotbugs is included automatically, including the FindSecBugs extension.
 Reports are output in XML for further processing (e.g. by the GitLab plugins for merge request integration).
+OWASP dependency scans are also available using the `dependencyCheckAnalyze` task to find dependencies with known security vulnerabilities.

+For more advanced scanning SonarQube support comes bundled.
+Unless otherwise specified it will default to using SonarCloud as the SonarQube host, and your project key will default to `<groupId>:<projectName>` as per the SonarQube recommendations.
+The host can be overridden with the standard properties for the SonarQube plugin or by setting the `SONAR_URL` environment variable.
+Your SonarQube login token also has an environment variable available, the `SONAR_LOGIN` variable.
+If not otherwise specified the organization will default to the project's organization name.

 ### Checkstyle Checks
 Checkstyle scans are included by default.
 Scans are done automatically during the `check` target but it is configured